Amazon Echo Plus Review

-As well as the Dot, there is now an Echo 2, Echo Plus, Echo Show and Echo Spot.
+As well as the Dot, there is now an Echo 2, Echo Plus, Echo Show, and Echo Spot.
 What we’ll focus on here is the Echo Plus.
-I actually originally got the Echo 2, but swapped it for the Echo Plus.
+I actually originally got the Echo 2 but swapped it for the Echo Plus.
 I’ll explain my reasons later.
 Essentially the Echo Plus looks more or less the same as the original Echo.
-It now has a 3.5mm output on the back however.
+It now has a 3.5mm output on the back, however.
 This means you can plug it into more expansive audio systems and have Alexa controlling your existing speaker set-up.

-I’ve already found a bath that will run itself… See here.
-If you already have most of your smart devices set up (like I do) then you probably won’t beneﬁt too much from the built in Smart Hub.
+I’ve already found a bath that will run itself… If you already have most of your smart devices set up (like I do) then you probably won’t beneﬁt too much from the built-in Smart Hub.
 Apart from controlling your home, there are many other thing s Alexa will do for you.
-The new ‘Drop in’ feature is pretty cool, and slightly freaky.
+The new ‘Drop in’ feature is pretty cool and slightly freaky.
 When away from home or in the home you can connect to any Alexa device and speak to the (slightly terriﬁed) person at the other end.
 There’s the music as well… Echo devices come with a limited, reduced price version of Amazon music.
 I’d recommend upgrading to Amazon Music Unlimited at least.

-This for me, is a biggy.
+This for me is a biggy.
 I originally bought the Echo 2, but having set it up and so on, wasn’t that impressed with the sound.
-Lacklustre bass and not very clear highs, made this not very impressive to listen to.
+Lacklustre bass and not very clear highs made this not very impressive to listen to.
 It was all midrange.
-I know the Echo range are primarily about Alexa, and that, they do very well.
+I know the Echo range is primarily about Alexa, and that, they do very well.
 But I wanted at least the best sound I could get whilst enjoying the abilities of Alexa.
 So I upgraded to the Echo Plus.
 It’s deﬁnitely an improvement.
 A little more bass (depending on where you’re standing in the room) and much better clarity up high.
 Plus, I think it looks much better.

-I think this makes most sense in the kitchen.
-The sound is good enough for most, and the Alexa functionality and voice recognition work very well.
+I think this makes the most sense in the kitchen.
+The sound is good enough for most, and the Alexa functionality and voice recognition works very well.
 Much better than the new Sonos One.
-Amazon are constantly updating their Alexa skills, so it’s more than likely that any smart devices you have, will work with Alexa.
-I have the TV/Apple TV – via Logitech’s Harmony Hub and controller, Heating – via Nest, all the lights – Philips Hue and various Wemo smart plugs for power hungry devices all working with Alexa.
+Amazon is constantly updating their Alexa skills, so it’s more than likely that any smart devices you have, will work with Alexa.
+I have the TV/Apple TV – via Logitech’s Harmony Hub and controller, Heating – via Nest, all the lights – Philips Hue and various Wemo smart plugs for power-hungry devices all working with Alexa.
 It takes a bit of fafﬁng around with at the start, but now all works brilliantly.

 Would I recommend this?
 Yes, I would.
 Great for the kitchen, and if this is your ﬁrst foray into Alexa, you’ll have countless hours of enjoyment asking her ridiculous and useful things.
 At this point, Alexa is deﬁnitely the best smart assistant out there and in the Echo Plus, she is at her best.